The built-in Windows Remote Desktop client (

 - In the GPO editor, go to Computer Configuration –> Administrative Templates –> System –> Credentials Delegation.
 Find the policy named Allow delegating saved credentials with NTLM-only server authentication;

-- Double-click the policy.
-Enable it and click Show;
+- Enable the policy and click Show;

 - Save the changes and update GPO settings using this command:

 You can change the RDP saved credentials policy only on the local computer using the Local Group Policy Editor.
-If you want to apply this settings on multiple computers of the domain, use the domain GPO configured using the
+If you want to apply these settings on multiple computers in the domain, use the domain GPO configured using the

 prompt for credentials:i:0);

-- Open the GPO Editor (gpedit.msc) and go to Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Connection Client.
-‘Do not allow passwords to be saved’ must be not set or disabled.
-Also make sure that this policy setting is disabled in the resulting Group Policy on your computer (you can create an HTML report with the applied GPO settings using the gpresult command);
+gpedit.msc) and go to Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Connection Client.
+The Do not allow passwords to be saved and Prompt for credentials on the client computer” options must be not set or disabled.
+Also, make sure that this policy setting is disabled in the resulting Group Policy on your computer (you can create an HTML report with the applied GPO settings using the gpresult command);

 control userpasswords2and in the User Accounts window go to the Advanced tab and click Manage Passwords;

-- In the next window select Windows Credentials.
+- In the next window, select Windows Credentials.
 Find all saved RDP passwords and delete them (they start with

 TERMRSV/…).In this window you can manually add credentials for RDP connections.
 Please note that the name of an RDP server/computer must be specified in the

 TERMRSV\server_name1format.
-Don’t forget to delete all saved passwords when you clear the RDP connection history on your computer.
+Don’t forget to delete saved passwords when you clear the RDP connection history on your computer.

-After that users will be able to use their saved passwords for RDP connections.
+After that, users will be able to use their saved passwords for RDP connections.

 The Server’s Authentication Policy Doesn’t Allow Connection with Saved Credentials